nferdinandus/invoice-system/README.txt

-For using these files please connect to localhost via XAMPP. index.php is
+For using these files please connect to localhost via XAMPP place folder